What is the H-2B Visa?

 If an individual holds H-2B status for three years, they are required to leave the U.S. and remain outside for three consecutive months before applying for re-entry.

 There may be exceptions to this rule based on your circumstances and visa conditions.
 If you have any doubts about your eligibility, it is recommended that you consult with an immigration lawyer.

-The average length of time it takes to process the H-2B Visa depends on where you apply.
+The average time it takes to process the H-2B Visa depends on where you apply.

 Most applications will be processed between 60 and 120 days.
-It is important for employers to ensure that they apply in advance of the time they will need to hire employees.
+Employers need to ensure that they apply in advance of the time they will need to hire employees.